peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal divisor,
         PeterO.Numbers.EContext ctx);

 Returns the remainder that would result when this arbitrary-precision decimal floating-point number is divided by another arbitrary-precision decimal floating-point number.
+The remainder is the number that remains when the absolute value of this arbitrary-precision decimal floating-point number is divided (as though by DivideToIntegerZeroScale) by the absolute value of the other arbitrary-precision decimal floating-point number; the remainder has the same sign (positive or negative) as this arbitrary-precision decimal floating-point number.

 <b>Parameters:</b>